-- Use password-protected CuLearn to make material available to your students; and use Big Blue Button and Kaptura to deliver lectures with copyrighted content.
+- Use password-protected Brightspace to make material available to your students; and use Big Blue Button and Kaltura to deliver lectures with copyrighted content.

 - Course.email@example.com can help with getting things online - linking to Libraries’ licensed resources, finding ebooks where available, and much more, including getting and paying for permissions when necessary.

-- You can also link to resources within Carleton library, or link out to Internet content.
+- You can also link to resources within Carleton's library, or link out to Internet content.

 - Your Subject/Liaison Librarian may be able to help you find alternative content, and the Carleton library has a large collection of online journals and ebooks that can help support online learning.

-- Use phone apps like Genius Scan or Adobe Scan to easily scan post hard copy materials to CuLearn within the limits allowed by the Carleton Fair Dealing policy.
+- Use phone apps like Genius Scan or Adobe Scan to easily scan and post hard-copy materials to Brightspace within the limits allowed by the Carleton Fair Dealing policy.
 Make scanned PDF files more accessible for your students by using an optical character recognition (OCR) online tool to convert "non-selectable" text files into more accessible versions.